Wasdubya/x64dbgMCP/README.md

 - cmake -S . -B build
 - cmake --build build --target all_plugins --config Release

-**---TIP---**
+🟨**---TIPS---**🟨

-Use the --target all_plugins argument to specify both x32 and x64, otherwise use -A flag to distinguish between either x64 or Win32 build.
+1. Use the --target all_plugins argument to specify both x32 and x64, otherwise use -A flag to distinguish between either x64 or Win32 build.
 For example 32 bit build would be:
 - cmake -S . -B build32  -A Win32 -DBUILD_BOTH_ARCHES=OFF
 - cmake --build build32 --config Release

+2. If you do not provide the model you are working with with context of where your exe is, it wont have the capabiltiy to restart the binary if it crashes or hangs.
+So, provide it with the full path of the binary so it can call the CMDEXEC function like "init C:\Absolute\Path\to\EXE" </b> This will allow for even more automated analysis. </b>

 ## Usage Examples